United States Regiments & Batteries > Vermont

 Battle of Antietam

 Commanded by Major Oscar S. Tuttle.
-The regiment was not heavily engaged at Antietam and suffered only light losses.
+The regiment was not heavily engaged at Antietam and suffered only eight men wounded.

 From the War Department marker for Brooks’ brigade on the Antietam battlefield: